 They commonly infest hospitals, bakeries, food stores, warehouses, factories and domestic residences.
 The American cockroach is an omnivorous and opportunistic feeder so can be found almost anywhere as they scavenge for food.

-It seems to prefer to decaying organic material, but will eat most human or animal foods as well as paper and clothing.
+It seems to prefer decaying organic material, but will eat most human or animal foods as well as paper and clothing.
 They have also been observed to feed upon dead or wounded cockroaches of their own or other species.

-The American Cockroach can travel quickly, often scurrying out of sight when a threat is perceived, and can fit into small cracks and under doors despite its fairly large size.
+The American cockroach can travel quickly, often scurrying out of sight when a threat is perceived, and can fit into small cracks and under doors despite its fairly large size.
 It is considered one of the fastest running insects.

 Cockroaches produce a chemical called an “aggregation pheromone” causing the roaches to stay together in groups.
-The odour of these pheromones are sometimes described as having a “musty” smell.
+The odour of these pheromones is sometimes described as having a “musty” smell.
 People with sensitive noses may begin to notice this odour as the roach population starts to grow.